-A unique feature on Cryptohopper and essential for algorithmic traders is the Strategy Designer.
-This is the heart of what algo-traders are looking to automate, technical analysis.
+Our Strategy Designer program is a unique feature on Cryptohopper and essential for algorithmic traders.
+This is the heart of what algo-traders want to automate: technical analysis.

 Traders usually use tools like TradingView to analyze the markets.
 They select their favorite indicators to see what they predict.
-This is a very time-consuming process and something you should want to automate!
+This type of analysis is a very time-consuming process and something you should want to automate!

-To access the Strategy Designer, go to "Strategies" in your dashboard.
-You will see your own made strategies and the ones you've downloaded from the marketplace.
-Some, not all, strategies that you've downloaded are even editable.
+To access the Strategy Designer, go to “Strategies” in your dashboard.
+You will see the strategies you’ve made and the ones you’ve downloaded from the marketplace.
+Some, but not all strategies available for download are even editable.
 This allows you to test and tweak them.
-It's something you could learn a lot from!
-Let's assess the Strategy Designer and run through it.
-If you're searching for an in-depth explanation, please check the full documentation about the Strategy Designer.
+It’s something you could learn a lot from!
+Let’s assess the Strategy Designer and run through it.
+If you’re searching for an in-depth explanation, please check the full documentation about the Strategy Designer.

-The idea of the Strategy Designer is that you choose indicators and candlestick patterns, which your Hopper will use to scan the markets to determine if it's time to buy/sell or not.
-After you've created a strategy, you can test them to see if it needs any tweaks.
+The idea of the Strategy Designer is that you choose indicators and candlestick patterns, which your Hopper will then use to scan the markets to determine if it's time to buy or sell.
+After you've created a strategy, you can test it to see if it needs any tweaks.

-Your strategy's success will be determined by the combination of indicators and candlestick patterns, the chart period (candle size) your analyzing, and how "tight" you set it.
+Your strategy's success will be determined by the combination of indicators and candlestick patterns, the chart period (candle size) you're analyzing, and how "tight" you set it.

 The more indicators that need to be met at the same time, the fewer signals your strategy will give.
-After all, how often does it happen that e.g., six indicators are met at the same time?
+For example, how often does it happen that six indicators are met at the same time?
 You can play around with the tightness by configuring a "keep signal for" when configuring your indicator, so it has some more time to overlap with other indicators, or by playing around with the minimum buy/sell signals.

-When you've selected your first combination of indicators and candlestick patterns, it's time to put it to the test!
-After all, finding a good strategy means that you'll have to test and tweak very often.
+When you’ve selected your first combination of indicators and candlestick patterns, it’s time to put it to the test!
+To find a good strategy, you’ll have to test and tweak often.

-Save your strategy and go to "Test".
-Please select the right exchange and pair and fire it up!
+Save your strategy and go to “Test”.
+Select the right exchange and pair and fire it up!

-When your strategy signals too much, it's time to make it tighter.
-Do that by choosing more indicators, raising the minimum buy/sell, or setting a lower "Keep signal".
-If you don't have enough buy signals, do the exact opposite.
+If your strategy signals too much, then it’s time to make it tighter.
+You can do that by choosing more indicators, raising the minimum buy/sell, or setting a lower “Keep signal”.
+If you don’t have enough buy signals, do the opposite.